 A Keenetic router provides flexible settings for network ports of the built-in Ethernet switch.
-For example, you can change the operating mode of a particular port (manually set speed, duplex, or disable it), change the purpose of the port (e.g., use one of the LAN ports as a WAN port, or vice versa, use the WAN port as a LAN port).
+For example, you can change the operating mode of a particular port (manually set the speed, duplex, or disable it), change the purpose of the port (e.g., use one of the LAN ports as a WAN port, or vice versa, use the WAN port as a LAN port).

-1. changing the port's operating mode (speed and duplex parameters).
+1. Сhanging the port's operating mode (speed and duplex parameters).

-This feature may be required for compatibility with the connected network device.
+This option may be required for compatibility with network devices.

 On the 'General system settings' page in the 'Network ports' section, you can manually set the operating mode for each network port.
 By default, the Keenetic router's built-in Ethernet switch uses automatic detection of connection speed and cable type (duplex mode).
 If necessary, the speed/duplex settings on the Ethernet port can be set manually.

-2. Assigning one of the LAN ports as a WAN port.
+2. Setting one of the LAN ports as a WAN port.

 Save the setting and connect the ISP's network cable to this port.

 Then make sure that Keenetic has received an IP address from your ISP (established a connection).
 On the 'System dashboard' home page in the 'Internet' info panel, the IP address will be displayed in the same way as when the ISP cable is normally connected to the main WAN port.

 TIP: Note: Keenetic routers support multiple simultaneous connections (usually called Multi-WAN).
 For example, you can connect two Internet Ethernet cables from different ISPs to the Keenetic simultaneously and set up basic connection redundancy.
 All Keenetic routers without exception support Multi-WAN.
 For information on how to configure it, see the article Using more than one ISP: redundancy and multi-WAN.